rainerperry/Microbes_dataset_visualization/readme.md

-# Belly Button Biodiversity with Plot.ly
+### Visualizing Biodiversity of Human Navel with Plot.ly

 ![Bacteria by filterforge.com](Images/bacteria.jpg)